Edith!

-Edith! is a historical fiction podcast produced by QCode and Crooked Media starring Rosamund Pike about Edith Wilson.
+Edith! is a historical fiction podcast written and created by Gonzalo Cordova and Travis Helwig, produced by QCode and Crooked Media starring Rosamund Pike about Edith Wilson.
+It was directed by Maureen Bharoocha.

 Background

 The podcast is a collaboration between QCode and Crooked Media.
-The podcast takes places soon after the Treaty of Versailles and the Spanish flu when Woodrow Wilson fell ill while working to establish the League of Nations.
+The podcast takes place soon after the Treaty of Versailles and the Spanish flu when Woodrow Wilson fell ill while working to establish the League of Nations.
 The podcast follows Edith Wilson who took over much of her husband's responsibilities while he was struggling with his health.
 Rosamund Pike stars as Edith Wilson in the podcast.
-Other voice actors included Clark Gregg and Stephen Root.
+Other voice actors included Clark Gregg, Adam Conover, Esther Povitsky, Brandon Scott Jones, Chris Mulkey, Diedrich Bader, Tom Amandes, and Stephen Root.
 The story is based on historical events, but the show is a dramatization of the events and does not aim for historical accuracy which is evident by the subtitle—"The Untold True-ish Story of America's Secret First Female President".
 The podcast was an eight episode series.